Clustering of Acoustic Environments with Variational Autoencoders for Hearing Devices: Experiments

 By considering a categorical latent space for clustering, the M2-AC model was able to achieve satisfactory silhouette, DBI, and CHI scores for both TAU2019 and UrbanSound8K datasets.
 Considering windows of 1 second of audio, we also applied the time-context windowing approach proposed in Section~\ref{sec:windowing} resulting in the M2-AC-w variation.
 The windowing approach reduced even further the complexity of the model with an obvious penalization in all clustering metrics, which is expected given that the new estimation approximates the entire signal by separate windows, averaging each output.
 The windowing approach is still, however, able to perform successful clustering for both considered datasets.

 For a closer connection to practical applications, we freely modify the number of clusters to 5 and replicate the results for both datasets.
-This could represent a more affordable system, for example.
+This could represent a more affordable system, for example, where similar environments are grouped together and processed by a similar algorithm.
 From the results, we can notice that silhouette and DBI metrics are increased by small amounts, indicating that clusters are almost as compact and separate as before.
 A greater increase is perceived for the CHI score, which tells us that the lower number of clusters results in less disperse clusters, probably due to the reduction of outliers.

 For a comprehensive visualization of the clustering process, we present an example of the raw and clustered data points of both datasets through the M2-AC-w approach in Fig.~\ref{fig:clusters}, obtained through t-distributed stochastic neighbor embedding (t-SNE).
 Note how the raw data have strongly-overlapped data points, which are nicely split apart in different clusters after the method is applied.
 Notice, also, how outliers are more present for 10 clusters than for 5 clusters, which explains the bigger leap in the CHI metric on the quantitative results.
 Importantly, there is always overlap, which happens given the time and frequency overlap of sound data.
 To achieve close-to-perfect classification given its abstract labels, one would have to rely on supervised learning, which would focus solely on that task and would less reflect the physical behavior of audio signals.